Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Blind source separation methods

 As in LiNGAM, our recovery algorithm is robust to permutation and scaling ambiguities.
 From \eqref{eq:system_model_4} and \eqref{eq:W_hat}, the recovered mixing matrix in our model can be written as

 By writing $\tilde{\bB}$ as

 we have

 Our recovery algorithm is in fact able to recover $(\bI-\bA)^{-1}$ and $\tilde{\bB}$ using $\tilde{\bW}$, where $\tilde{\bB}$ is a column-repermuted and rescaled version of $\bB$.
-The permutation indeterminacy of the matrix $\bB$ is immaterial because there exists no ordering among the exogenous connections from the sources to each observed variable, and we are not concerned about the scalability indeterminacy in recovering the strengths of these exogenous connections.
+The permutation indeterminacy of $\bB$ is immaterial because there exists no ordering among the exogenous connections from the sources, and we are not concerned about the scalability indeterminacy in recovering the strengths of these exogenous connections.
 Therefore, permutation and scalability indeterminacies do not affect the recovery performance of our algorithm.
 In the following, we provide an example for the aforementioned indeterminacies.

 \begin{example} Consider the generating model in Figure \ref{fig:example_1}.
-In the matrix form, the generating model is given by
+In the matrix form, the generating model is

 The observed variables can be represented as linear combinations of the sources as follows:

 where $w_{31}=a_{31}b_{11}+ a_{32}b_{21} + b_{31}$.

 Given samples of the observed variables $X$, we can apply BSS methods to learn the representation of $X$ up to permutation and scaling of the columns of $\bW$.
 Suppose the recovered mixing matrix is